 - The complaint process is not applicable to complaints covered by other already-existing University policies and/or actions.
-These include, but are not limited to: grade appeals, sexual misconduct, student conduct action, etc. When necessary and appropriate, the Dean of Students will assist students in identifying the applicable University policies and procedures for reporting and resolving such matters.
+These include, but are not limited to: grade appeals, sexual misconduct, student conduct action, etc. When necessary and appropriate, the Vice President for Student Life will assist students in identifying the applicable University policies and procedures for reporting and resolving such matters.

 - At any point in the process, a student filing a complaint will always have the option to withdraw the complaint.